-Movie review: ‘Max’ about a kid, his dog and those gun smugglers
+Review: ‘Max’ about a kid, his dog, gun smugglers

 It’s officially summer.
 What better time for a heartwarming caper movie about a troubled, but noble Texas teen, his troubled, but noble dog, and those crazy mean gun smugglers they tangle with?